Yugo (revival)

 The Yugo is an upcoming subcompact hatchback slated for release in 2027.
 It marks the revival of the Yugo brand, originally known for its affordable vehicles in the 1980s.

 A scale model concept car was revealed in May 2025.

 History

 The original Yugo, produced by the now-defunct Zastava Automobiles in Yugoslavia (present-day Serbia), was introduced in the 1980s as a budget-friendly vehicle based on the Fiat 127 and 128 platforms, with production having ceased in 2008.

 In 2025, Serbian university professor Dr. Aleksandar Bjelić secured the rights to the Yugo name to revive the brand.
 He collaborated with Serbian designer Darko Marčeta to conceptualize a modern iteration of the classic Yugo.

 Overview

 The new Yugo's design retains the boxy aesthetic of its predecessor while integrating modern elements.
 Key features include slim LED headlights and taillights, large alloy wheels, flush-fitting door handles, a distinctive front grille, and an angular rear hatch.
 The classic 'Y' emblem remains a prominent detail.

+According to the manufacturer, it should consume about 2.2 liters of fuel per hundred kilometers, which is very economical.

 The vehicle will utilize an "established platform" from a cooperation partner, ensuring modernity, cost-effectiveness, and compliance with current safety standards.